Managing Intellectual Property Proactively, Efficiently, and Effectively

 The report is brilliant!
 Fuentek has certainly taken technology assessment reports to a whole new level of thoroughness, accessibility and overall usefulness.”

-When a technology does fit the market, dig deeper with more research as you ramp up to marketing.
-Then leverage this information to plan an effective strategy for securing licenses or an industry partner to sponsor/collaborate on further R&D.
+When a technology does fit the market, ramp up to marketing with a solid strategy for obtaining market feedback and securing licenses or an industry partner to sponsor/collaborate on further R&D.

 How to Pursue Marketing Strategically